dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-03-Application_information.md

 The useDefaultDelimiters property is important if you are using standard Spring placeholders in your configuration (e.g. ${foo}).
 These may be expanded by the build if that property is not set to false.

-## Maven Compiler Source and Target version
+## Maven Compiler configuration

-To output the dedicated source and target compiler version, we add the Maven compiler plugin and the according properties (see <https://maven.apache.org/plugins/maven-compiler-plugin/examples/set-compiler-source-and-target.html>):
+To output the dedicated source and target compiler version, we add the Maven compiler plugin and the according properties (see <https://maven.apache.org/plugins/maven-compiler-plugin/examples/set-compiler-source-and-target.html>).

+Even if the info output already has shown "UTF-8" as project encoding, it is safer to explicitely add it to the properties with the default key "project.build.sourceEncoding":

 ### pom.xml